PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 10:04:36
+Last updated: 2024-04-06 10:05:11
-Random Quote: I have been called many things, my lord, byt kind is seldom one of them.  -  Maester Aemon
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson